FAQs and RFP

 Yes.
 There are no restrictions on the number of proposals on which a given non-government entity may collaborate.

 Is there a limit to the number of collaborators on a proposal?

 No, there are no restrictions on the number of collaborators (partnering governments, non-government entities, advisors, etc.) for a single proposal.

 Communities will need to provide documentation for cost-sharing of the following items:

 - Project Lead/Staff Time – Communities will need to provide the in-kind contribution of staff time throughout the Planning and Community Engagement phases (Year One) of the project.
 It is expected the project lead and supporting team members dedicate meaningful amounts of time to the project every month including monthly status calls, monthly workshops, stakeholder engagement events and at least one onsite event with Georgia Smart in your community.
 Communities must supply documentation with their application stating the source, nature and value of the match, including letters of support or other documents guaranteeing the availability of such resources.

-- Project Financial Support – Communities will need to show evidence of investment or potential investment in broadband connectivity totaling a minimum of $125,000.
+- Project Financial Support – Communities will need to show evidence of investment or potential investment in their proposed project.
 This can include letters of support or understanding from partner organizations or documentation of funding from federal, state, or local sources.

 What do selected communities receive from Georgia Smart?

 Georgia Smart provides support for selected local governments in the following ways:

 - Research Team – Researchers will be fully funded, and communities will not be expected to pay for any researcher services.